dejay22kar/jay22kar/me-myself-and-i.md

 <p><strong>I have taken quite some liking to literature</strong>, especially flash fiction and short stories.
 I like to make lists of books I wanna read instead of actually reading them - it’s one my guilty pleasures.
 Also, I think I am too dumb for poems, but I absolutey love poetic things!</p>

+<p><strong>I love music (and music composition)!</strong> What’s my genre?
+None and all!
+I do have special place for western classical, but otherwise, I like good music.
+A good music is like truth - noone can deny it.
+Also, I attended a Hans Zimmer concert in 2023.
+What!?
+It’s worth mentioning twice!</p>

+<p><strong>I have started loving to create content.</strong> I first had the taste of it when I made a blog on Mechanical/Aerospace engineering and a YouTube channel associated with it almost a decade ago (links below).<br>
+It was a shame that such a dynamic subject was taught using words.
+I liked explaining things and I also wanted to make some money.
+I took some inspiration and help from my seniors and there it was - MechStuff, my baby!
+I pour my heart in creating content and I am super proud of some of the articles and tutorials I created; and trust me dear friend - seeing your article or video ranking 1st on Google page is a feeling nothing less than of an orgasm.

-<p><strong>I have started loving to create content.</strong> I first had the taste of it when I made MechStuff - a blog on mechanical engineering and a YouTube channel associated with it almost a decade ago.
-I have had some rough years recently and now I wanna create some personal content - about me, my thoughts, my feelings and emotions, my humor, my insights and whatever other nouns I can’t think of right now.
+But I have had some rough years recently and so now, I wanna create some personal content - about me, my thoughts, my feelings and emotions, my humor, my insights and whatever other nouns I can’t think of right now.
 Although a bit slow, I am glad that it has begun.
 This website is a proof :)</p>

-<p>Below are some links where I share some content.
-Would love to hear your thoughts if something resonates with you :)</p>

 <style>
     body {